terrajobst/AspNetCore.Docs.pl-pl/aspnetcore/web-api/handle-errors.md

     ::: moniker-end

-1. Skonfiguruj akcję kontrolera, aby odpowiedzieć na `/error` trasę:
+1. Configure a controller action to respond to the `/error` route:

     ::: moniker range=">= aspnetcore-3.0"